TimothyByrd/d2rmm_mods_ch/PotionCrafting_CH/README.md

 - 2 Rare amulets -> Rare ring
 - 2 Magic jewels -> Rare jewel
 - 2 Rare jewels -> Magic jewel

-If __`Reroll charms`__ is enabled, then recipes are to take two magic charms of the same size and return one new charm.

-- 2 Charms -> Charm
+- 2 Charms -> Charm of same size
+- Charm + Stamina Portal -> next size of charme
+- Amulet + Thawing Potion -> Jewel
-- 2 Charms + Antidote Potion -> High level Charm
+- Ring + Thawing Potion -> Small Charm

 ## Socketing

 If __`Toggle sockets`__ is enabled, then recipes are added to toggle sockets in normal and superior items.
 This will reroll the item.

-- The recipe toggle sockets on/off is: item + Stamina Potion
+- The recipe to toggle sockets on/off is: item + Stamina Potion
-- The recipe: item + Stamina Potion + Minor Health Potion tries to set 1 socket
+- The recipe: item + Stamina Potion + Minor Health Potion tries to set 2 sockets.
-- The recipe: item + Stamina Potion + Light Health Potion tries to set 2 sockets
+- The recipe: item + Stamina Potion + Light Health Potion tries to set 3 sockets.
-- The recipe: item + Stamina Potion + (Standard) Health Potion tries to set 3 sockets
+- The recipe: item + Stamina Potion + (Standard) Health Potion tries to set 4 sockets.
-- The recipe: item + Stamina Potion + Greater Health Potion tries to set 4 sockets
+- The recipe: item + Stamina Potion + Greater Health Potion tries to set 5 sockets.
-- The recipe: item + Stamina Potion + Super Health Potion tries to set 5 sockets
+- The recipe: item + Stamina Potion + Super Health Potion tries to set 6 sockets.
-- The recipe: item + Stamina Potion + Full Rejuvination Potion tries to set 6 sockets

 If __`Add sockets`__ is enabled, then recipes are added to add sockets to Unique/Set/Rare/Magic items.